Conditional Extremes with Graphical Models: Additional graph selection example

-For comparison, we also use the graphical selection method proposed by \citetsupp[Section 5.3]{Engelke_2020} to infer the graph.
-The only tuning parameter here is the threshold above which the data are assumed to follow a multivariate Pareto distribution.
-We set this to be the $0.90$-quantile of the standard Pareto distribution.
-The weighted graph over the 100 datasets using this method is in Figure \ref{fig:Graphical_Selection_Supplementary} (right panel).
-We see that the true graphical structure is identified.
-However, the algorithm never infers more than 17 edges in any of the 100 subgraphs, resulting in one of the edges not being identified when we prune the weighted graph using a majority rule.
-Results are somewhat threshold sensitive - using a lower threshold resulted in no change in the inferred structure but increasing the threshold resulted in more missing edges - suggesting that the \citetsupp{Engelke_2020} method can struggle to correctly identify the underlying structure of the data when the data-generating mechanism does not have complete AD, while the method proposed in the main text does not have this limitation.
+For comparison, we also use the graphical selection method EGlearn \citepsupp{Engelke_2025_supp}.
+EGlearn uses a multivariate Pareto model but generalises the allowable graphical structure beyond the block structure requirement in \citetsupp{Engelke_2020_supp}.
+The only tuning parameter is the threshold above which the data are assumed to follow the multivariate Pareto distribution.
+We set this to be the $0.95$-quantile of the standard Pareto distribution.
+The resulting weighted graph over the 100 datasets is shown in Figure \ref{fig:Graphical_Selection_Supplementary} (right panel).
+The true graphical structure is largely identified, but there are more ``incorrect" edges compared to the SCMEVM method.
+This result seems counter-intuitive since EGlearn is designed to learn the graphical structure for AD data and not AI data.
+That being said, the results are somewhat threshold sensitive.
+Using a lower threshold of the $0.8$-quantile of the standard Pareto distribution results in 5 additional edges in the pruned weighted graph, while a higher threshold of the $0.99$-quantile of the standard Pareto distribution results in six missing edges in the pruned weighted graph and the algorithm inferring fewer than 18 edges in 97\% of cases.
+In contrast, our method is relatively stable with respect to the threshold, as it identifies the true graph when $u_{Y_{i}}$ is set to the $0.8-$ and $0.95-$quantile of the standard Laplace distribution for all $i \in V$.

+These results suggest that the \citetsupp{Engelke_2025_supp} method can struggle to correctly identify the underlying structure of the data when the data-generating mechanism does not have complete AD, while the method proposed in the main text does not have this limitation.